Local government elections took place on 3 May 2018.

 View the results by clicking on the map.

-Elections are being held in all 32 London boroughs on 3 May 2018 to elect councillors, and in four boroughs directly elected Mayors, to represent and serve the people of each borough.
+Elections were held in all 32 London boroughs on 3 May 2018 to elect councillors, and in four boroughs directly elected Mayors, to represent and serve the people of each borough.

 The priority of the Returning Officer in each borough is to ensure the count is accurate and that voters have confidence in the election result in the borough they are responsible for.